jenkinsci/subversion-plugin/docs/kerberos-auth.md

 # Introduction

-This setup enables a Kerberos authentication with an Apache based Subversion server for your Jenkins Subversion SCM.
+This setup enables a Kerberos authentication for an Apache based Subversion server for your Jenkins Subversion SCM.

 The setup was tested with a MS Active Directory 2012 R2 and 2008 R2 but should also work with other Directory servers.
 The Apache 2.4 on RHEL is configured with [mod_auth_gssapi](https://github.com/modauthgssapi/mod_auth_gssapi).
 It is part off the Linux distribution.
 In an older deployment mod_auth_kerb 5.4 was used.
 The Jenkins agents were running on Windows 2016/2008/10/7 and Linux.